The DMEEX Trace Tool

 Configuration of the DMEEX can be tricky and DMEEX Trace Tool is here to help you with the analysis of the tree behavior.
-As we learned above it can be used for the analysis of conditions, aggregations, mapping procedure and overall process of file generation (loops, missing data etc.).
+As we learned above it can be used for the analysis of conditions, aggregations, mapping procedures, and the overall process of file generation (loops, missing data, etc.).

 If you have any questions regarding the new tool for DMEEX, you can use the Q&A area https://answers.sap.com/tags/01200615320800001129.
 You are welcome to provide feedback in the comment section below.

 Really nice and usefull information.
 Probably only me, but how do I find DMEEX Trace tool?
 Any specific transaction code?
 We are on SAP S/4HANA 2020 Feature Pack 2...

 thank you for your question.
 Tcode for DMEEX Trace Tool is dmeex_trace or you can access it via dedicated button in DMEEX toolbar.

 Let me know if you have further questions.